thinkSRS/srsinst.sr860/README.md

 - Select a task from the Task menu.
 - Press the green arrow to run the selected task.

+**Srsinst.sr860** is written based on [srsgui](https://pypi.org/project/srsgui/).
-You can write your own task or modify an existing one and run it from the application, too.
+You can write your own task or modify an existing one and run it from the GUI application, too.

 ## Use `srsinst.sr860` as instrument driver
 * Start a Python interpreter, a Jupyter notebook, or an editor of your choice